alliums/battery-protection-board-tp4056-/README.md

 Based on the TP4056, it also includes the DW01A battery protection IC from Fortunate Semiconductor.
 A knockoff TP4056 and a genuine DW01A and FS8205 can all be purchased for very low prices, and these boards can be printed for next to nothing, too!

+This will probably be revised in the future as the layout is relatively messy and inefficient.

 Thank you for checking out my repo.